 - The Lighthouses of Hawai`i, Love Dean, 1986.

 Located at the entrance to Kailua Bay.

-For a larger map of Minor light of Hawai'i - Kailua Lighthouse, click the lighthouse in the above map or get a map from: Mapquest.
+For a larger map of Minor light of Hawai'i - Kailua Lighthouse, click the lighthouse in the above map.

 Instructions: From Highway 19 at the northern end of Kona, turn towards the ocean on Palani Road.
 After 0.4 miles, turn right on Kuakini Highway.
 After you pass Kaiwi Street/Kona Bay Drive, turn left into the athletic complex and park near the outfield of the easternmost ball field.
 Walk south along the outfield fence, and you will find a gate for public access to the shoreline in front of the gated housing community.
 You can walk the shoreline to the light.

 The lighthouse is owned by the Coast Guard.
 Grounds open, tower closed.

 Find the closest hotels to Minor light of Hawai'i - Kailua Lighthouse